ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Note that there are many ways this can be achieved.
 Note, also that the ownership of the output might change and be highly fractionalized if used in a token as collateral.
 Therefore, there might be the need for a custodianship that is authorized to update the Output Pledge, and only under specific circumstances, such as when the outstanding token number is zero.

 ## 6.2 BPI Workflow
-After specifying a workstep, we will now turn to a workflow.
+After specifying a workstep, this document will now turn to a workflow.

 **[RXX]** A workflow MUST contain at least one workstep.